wakey001/Card-games/README.md

 # Card
 * [insert ami]()
 ## Goal for this project
-* This project will be a python terminal card game where the player willl face the computer.
+* This project will be a python terminal card game called war where the player will face the computer.
+Each player is dealt 26 cards, one card out of the 26 is drawn in order and whom ever has the highest card wins that round and gets a point .
 ## Table Of Contents

 # Ux